 The Hayes Barton Story

-At an outdated office building is being gutted and reinvented.
+At 1330 St. Marys an outdated office building is being gutted and reinvented.
 The office building was originally designed for doctors offices supporting the former Rex Hospital across the street.
-The hospital moved to its current location in 1980, and the building has seen better days. has high hopes for their project, and has a website for the project that includes much information, including an nice summary about the Hayes Barton neighborhood:
+The hospital moved to its current location in 1980, and the building has seen better days.
+The Lewis Group has high hopes for their project, and has a website for the project that includes much information, including an nice summary about the Hayes Barton neighborhood:

 The finest representation of Raleigh’s upper class domestic architecture is found in Hayes-Barton, a ca. 1920 suburb named for Sir Walter Raleigh’s birthplace in Devon, England.
 Hayes-Barton is bordered by Glenwood Avenue, Fairview Road, Williamson Drive and St. Mary’s Street and is abundant with Pecan and Willow Oaks as well as faithful reproductions of Georgian and Colonial Revival homes that date back to the mid 1920s.
 Hayes-Barton remains an area of impeccably manicured landscapes and well-maintained facades, and still houses many of the capital city’s most politically and socially influential citizens.